 Journal of Physical Activity & Health, 6(6), November 2009, Copyright © 2009 Human Kinetics POSTED WITH PERMISSION

-Elevating Physical Activity as a Public Health Priority: Creation of the National Society of Physical Activity Practitioners in Public Health
+Elevating Physical Activity as a Public Health Priority: Establishing Core Competencies for Physical Activity Practitioners in Public Health

 Table of Contents for Vol. 6, Iss.
 6